With inbound lead generation, you can greatly improve the generation of leads with different types of markets.

 How do I sell leads?

-Sometimes, leads can be exchanged with other companies to find more qualified leads for yours.
+Sometimes, leads are swapped with other companies to find more qualified leads for yours.

 If you are looking to do this, make sure you organize your leads by type.